guerra22/Traversed/README.md

 - Simple Resource Management.

 # Attention
-- Street scene is automatically loaded at the start.
 - The scene view is black at the start because the initial postion of the editor camera is in the origin point(there's nothing in the view of camera), you should move the camera with camera controls.(Review the instructions below)
 - The game view dosen't display nothing  because it dosen't have a Camera object, in order to do that please read the instruction of game panel below.
 # Editor Windows